xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     the predecessor's recipe 'R(k)', the recipe to 'R(i,k)' is equivalent to the concatenated operations of 'op(i)' and 'R(k)'.

-    A prerequisit for accumulation is that 'R(k)' of the predecessor is determined.
+    A prerequisite for accumulation is that 'R(k)' of the predecessor is determined.

 EXAMPLE: